indig0fox/IFXMetrics/README.md

 Configure the options in settings.json.

-As of v0.0.2, metrics are captured on a recurring loop in the scheduled environment with a two second pause to allow time.
-Whether to use CBA Per Frame Handlers that run metric collection less often and in the unscheduled environment has yet to be decided on, as it does lead to longer intervals that are more difficult to graph precisely.

 ### InfluxDB

 InfluxDB is a time series database.
 It is used to store data points with a timestamp.